pulumi/docs/content/blog/pulumi-now-supports-atlassian-identity/index.md

 authors: ["praneet-loke"]
 tags: ["Features","CI/CD"]
 date: "2019-01-30"
-meta_desc: "Sign up for a new Pulumi account using your Atlassian identity.
-If you have a Pulumi account, connect it with your Atlassian identity, invite members of your Bitbucket team, and start collaborating on Pulumi stacks owned by your organizations.
-You can also use the Pulumi CLI in your team's CI/CD workflow."
+meta_desc: "Connect your Pulumi account with your Atlassian identity, invite members of your Bitbucket team, and start collaborating on Pulumi stacks."
 meta_image: "atlassian-1.png"
 ---